 November 16, 2024: Donor Milk

 We are seeing more NICUs prioritizing donor milk for preterm infants to reduce NEC risk.
 These decisions are influenced by the growing body of research linking NEC to cow milk.
-Does the NEC litigation also push them in the direction?
+Does the NEC litigation also push them in that direction?
 Of course.

 November 1, 2024: First Loss in Missouri Trial Today

 The defense verdict in Missouri yesterday will not slow the momentum of this litigation.
 In October, 26 new cases were added, bringing the total to over 600 pending cases.
 Many more are being filed in state court.
-Right now, the state court litigation is blowing past the MDL in terms of settling the tone of this litigation and that is causing more plaintiffs to file in state court.
+Right now, the state court litigation is blowing past the MDL in terms of settling the tone of this litigation, and that is causing more plaintiffs to file in state court.

 October 31, 2024: Trial Update

-October 26 2024: Trial Continues
+October 26, 2024: Trial Continues

 We are into the defense case in the Whitfield trial.
 Defense expert Dr. David Stevenson testified that he believes Kaine Whitfield, the child at the center of the case, has a genetic condition—possibly Kabuki syndrome—that could explain his intellectual impairments.